NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 However, these gains come at a cost:

 - Bundling makes caching less efficient:
   - Resources that are bundled together can only be cached as much as the least cacheable resource.
-We discussed this earlier in the section [Caching static portions of webpages](#caching-static-portions-of-webpages) where dynamic content must be separated from static content to enable the caching of the static content.
+We discussed this earlier in the section [Caching the static portions of webpages](#caching-the-static-portions-of-webpages) where dynamic content is loaded separately from static content to enable the caching of the static content.
-  - If a resource is loaded on multiple pages, inlining it in HTML documents leads to it being downloaded and sometimes cached multiple times.
+  - If a resource is loaded on multiple pages, inlining it in the HTML documents leads to it being downloaded multiple times, and potentially also being cached multiple times.
   - When a single resource inside a bundle is updated, the bundle is updated as a unit, and users have to download the whole thing again.
 - Bundling resources together also gives them all the same priority, which can lead to worse loading performance.
 We will revisit properly prioritizing resources in the section [Loading resources at the right time](#loading-resources-at-the-right-time).